pmatern/eventview/README.md

 The in-memory storage implements an lwww-element-map, which allows Entity write events to be delivered in any order and still converge on the correct state.

-The Publisher an ViewReader are safe to use in a multi-threaded environment.
+The Publisher and ViewReader are safe to use in a multi-threaded environment.
 They processes all publish and query operations on a single internal thread fed by a lock-free mechanism.
 The internal thread lives as long as both the Publisher and ViewReader do, and is cleaned up automatically by their desctruction.